Helsinki-NLP/Opus-MT/README.md

 ### Option 1: Manual setup

 Install Marian MT.
+Follow the documentation at https://marian-nmt.github.io/docs/ (don't forget to include the cmake option for compiling the server binary `-DCOMPILE_SERVER=ON`)
-Follow the documentation at https://marian-nmt.github.io/docs/ After the installation, marian-server is expected to be present in path.
+After the installation, marian-server is expected to be present in path.
 If not, place it in `/usr/local/bin`

 Install pre-requisites.